Thank you for your interest in Community Connect.

 Community Connect Voting

-Shortly after the relevant members meeting, Scotmid Co-operative will prepare a cheque which must be in your organisation’s registered name.
+Shortly after the relevant members meeting, Scotmid Co-operative will prepare a cheque or a bank transfer which must be in your organisation’s registered name.

 Community Connect Awards and the Awards Process